Do Perceptually Aligned Gradients Imply Adversarial Robustness?: How are ``Ground Truth'' PAG Obtained?

 As explained above, we aim to explore ``ground truth'' gradients that promote PAG without relying on robust models.
 To this end, we adopt the following simple premise: the gradient $g(\mathbf{x}, y_t)$ should point towards the general direction of images of the target class $y_t$.
 Therefore, given a representative of the target class, $\mathbf{r}_{y_t}$, we set the gradient to point away from the current image and towards the representative, \emph{i.e.}, ${g(\mathbf{x}, y_t) = \mathbf{r}_{y_t} - \mathbf{x}}$.
 This general heuristic, visualized in \cref{fig:class_rep}, can be manifested in various ways, of which we consider the following:

-\textbf{One Image}: Each representative should be chosen to reflect the visual features of its respective class.
-The simplest such choice that comes to mind is to choose $\mathbf{r}_{y_t}$ as an arbitrary training set image with label $y_t$, and use it as a global destination of $y_t$-targeted gradients.
-This \emph{one image} approach satisfies the abstract requirements and provides simplicity, but it introduces a strong bias towards the arbitrarily chosen representative image, without considering the target class as a whole.
+\textbf{One Image (OI)}: Set $\mathbf{r}_{y_t}$ to be an arbitrary training set image with label $y_t$, and use it as a global destination of $y_t$-targeted gradients.

-\textbf{Class Mean}: In order to reduce the bias towards a single image, we can set $\mathbf{r}_{y_t}$ to be the mean of all the training images with label $y_t$.
+\textbf{Class Mean (CM)}: Set $\mathbf{r}_{y_t}$ to be the mean of all the training images with label $y_t$.
 This mean can be multiplied by a constant in order to obtain an image-like norm.
-However, the \emph{class mean} approach suffers from a clear limitation: a class' image distribution can be highly multimodal, possibly reducing its mean to a non-informative image.

-\textbf{Nearest Neighbor}: As a possibly better trade-off, we examine a nearest neighbor (NN) approach -- for each image $\mathbf{x}$ and each target class $y_t \in \{1,2\dots,C\}$ we set the class representative $\mathbf{r}_{y_t}(\mathbf{x})$ (now dependent on the image) to be the image's NN amongst a limited set of samples from class $y_t$, using $L_2$ distance in the pixel space.
+\textbf{Nearest Neighbor (NN)}: For each image $\mathbf{x}$ and each target class $y_t \in \{1,2\dots,C\}$ we set the class representative $\mathbf{r}_{y_t}(\mathbf{x})$ (now dependent on the image) to be the image's NN amongst a limited set of samples from class $y_t$, using $L_2$ distance in the pixel space.
 More formally, we define

 where $D_{y_t}$ is the set of sample images with class $y_t$.
-In practice, we sample $D_{y_t}$ to be a small number of \emph{i.i.d.} training set images with class $y_t$.

-We test the aforementioned class representative approaches empirically in \cref{sec:experiments}, owing to their relative simplicity and alignment with the abstract requirements on the gradients.
-However, we recognize that these approaches may oversimplify the desired behaviour, and may not be ideal.
-We therefore encourage the pursuit of more advanced options in future work.
-For example, the above two options (class mean and nearest neighbor) could be merged and extended by a preliminary clustering of each class subset to several sub-clusters, and an assignment of the NN amongst the obtained cluster means.
-Nevertheless, we choose not to explore this option further as it is more complex, losing much of the appeal and the simplicity of the options described above.